kirilcvetkov92/Advanced-Lane-Detection/README.md

 #### 2.6 Example image of result

 The fit from the rectified image has been warped back onto the original image and plotted to identify the lane boundaries.
-This demonstrates that the lane boundaries were correctly identified.
-An example image with lanes, curvature, and position from the center is included.
+This  demonstrate that the lane boundaries were correctly identified.
+An example image with lanes, curvature, and position from center should be included in the writeup (or saved to a folder) and submitted with the project.

 * Example image of result
 ![alt text][image6]